Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Techniques for Other NLP Tasks

-We have reviewed adversarial attacks for classification task above.
-Next, we solve some other puzzles on adversarial texts, such as what other kinds of NLP tasks or applications can be attacked by adversarial examples and how they are generated in these cases.
+In section \ref{adversarialattacksintext}, we have reviewed adversarial attacks for the text classification task.
+Next, we solve some other puzzles on adversarial texts, such as which adversarial examples can attack other kinds of NLP systems or applications and how they are generated in these cases.